 (585) 475-4956, firstname.lastname@example.org

-The structural design minor will broaden the learning experiences and professional opportunities of students in majors outside of civil engineering technology by creating a focus in structural design and analysis of steel and concrete structure.
-It will also introduce related design codes.
+The structural design minor broadens the learning experiences and professional opportunities for students by creating a focus in structural design and analysis of steel and concrete structure.
+It also introduces related design codes.
 This minor is designed to most readily accommodate students majoring in mechanical engineering technology or mechanical engineering.
 This minor is closed to students majoring in civil engineering technology.